LordZagger/Z-Legends-Exceedra-s-Awakening/README.md

 The next update (hopefully very soon) will have more themes for Episode 1, and with the updated OST, Episode 1 will TRULY be completed.
 Enjoy! -LordZagger (I'm not related to the characters btw)

+**V1.3 - May 8, 2025**

+Done.
+At long last done.
+Episode 1 OST is complete!!!
+Episode 1 is complete!!!!!!
+I had hoped that after releasing V1.3 I would get right on the OST...
+But I procrastinated.
+And co-op also got busy.
+But here we are!
+Not just with a completed OST for Episode 1, but some more good news:

+- Updated rulebook, which will especially help for some new additions to the story and Custom Battle mode

+- Minor changes to comments

+- Dialogue improvements

+- Exceedra vs Akobos has been changed to Exceedra and Hydranoid vs Akobos (a 2 vs 1, to match the story)

+- Dark Exceedra cut from Custom Battle (it's just not right to have him there without his sprite)

+- The old version of the reset method is back!
+This time, it's actually useful, since we need it to make clones of characters in some instances of Custom Battle

+- Custom and Random characters in Custom Battle!
+You may now design your own fighter (following rulebook and console prompts instructions), or use any random available character (top-left yellow buttons on character select screen)

+- Canon characters added to the lot of available Custom Battle fighters in addition to the energy-overloaded versions (a decision was made to use C characters as lore-accurate or easier versions of the opponent, and the energy-overloaded versions are used as tougher opponents)

+Alright, this is where things get serious.
+Though this file doesn't show it, we are actually very advanced into the coding of episodes 2-4.
+Honestly, we're almost done.
+The story has all been mapped out.
+The plan for the OST was made.
+Literally, all that is left to do is write the story, finish the OST, finish the character and background drawings.
+We can then fill in/replace some variables' assignments and add the proper character placements and story cues in the code... and we're done.

+One of my New Year's Resolution is to finish the game by the end of the year.
+Is it possible?
+Yes.
+Will it happen?
+It ultimately depends on how cooked we are for 1B, and then how much we procrastinate during our Fall co-op.
+Another thing is that we are undecided as to whether or not to release Episodes 2-4 one at a time, or all at once...

+Well, enjoy version 1.3!
+And look forward to the next update!